 Now that my kids aren’t so little (happily, I now get to sleep), we still need to escape to a park some days.
-Playgrounds are often an attraction, but parks hold so much more than that for us now.
+Playgrounds are often an attraction, but parks hold so much more than that for us these days.
 Calgary parks offer everything from playgrounds to exploring nature to playing a rousing game of whatever you can imagine.
 (Disc golf, anyone?)

 Before we get going, it’s worth noting the Brawn Family Foundation Rotary Park, Alberta’s first-ever public mental health park, opened in 2023.
 This unique park is open to everyone and is a sanctuary that supports community, family and youth wellness.
 It’s Calgary’s first community-based mental health centre for young people, to reflect, heal and connect with nature.
 The park’s features include a climbing structure, sport court, pavilion, community pathways, swinging benches, and space for meditation, group activities, gardening and more.
 The park is adjacent to the Summit in the NW.